eq19/feed/_drafts/identition_zone.md

 ![](https://user-images.githubusercontent.com/8466209/200229388-03811f48-2492-4845-b15f-85259cd93717.png)

-As conclusion the behaviour of this 7 is happen between the sequence of 30 and 36 while the 12 is happen between the sequence of 36 and 102.
+Further observation we came to a conclusion that the behaviour of both scheme goes to seven (7) major partitions which is happen between the sequence of 30 and 36 while the 12 is happen between the sequence of 36 and 102.

 ```note
 We've seen how it [Euler's identity] can easily be deduced from results of Johann Bernoulli and Roger Cotes, but that neither of them seem to have done so.
 Even Euler does not seem to have written it down explicitly – and certainly it doesn't appear in any of his publications – though he must surely have realized that it follows immediately from his identity [i.e. [Euler's formula](https://en.m.wikipedia.org/wiki/Euler%27s_formula)], e^ix = cos x + i sin x. ***Moreover, it seems to be unknown who first stated the result explicitly…*** _([Wikipedia](https://en.m.wikipedia.org/wiki/Euler%27s_identity))_